starcitizen-lug/knowledge-base/wiki/Troubleshooting/crashes.md

 - Possible cause: DXVK
   - Make sure DXVK is installed and enabled
-  - Nvidia users, check our [latest news](/#news) and Nvidia troubleshooting section [below](#-nvidia) for gpu driver issues, necessary workarounds, and currently recommended runner/DXVK versions.
+  - Nvidia users, check our [latest news](/#news) and Nvidia [section](nvidia) for gpu driver issues, necessary workarounds, and currently recommended runner/DXVK versions.

 - Possible cause: Incorrect Vulkan device
   - If you have Intel integrated graphics and see `VK_ICD_FILENAMES="/usr/share/vulkan/icd.d/intel_hasvk_icd.x86_64.json` in your log, then change the Vulkan device to use your discrete GPU: